vacp2p/rfc/content/docs/rfcs/54/README.md

 # Abstract

-In [53/WAKU2-X3DH](/spec/53) we specified the `X3DH` protocol for end-to-end encryption.

-Once two peers complete an X3DH handshake, an X3DH session would be established.
+This document specifies how to manage sessions based on an X3DH key exchange.

-This RFC describes how to manage these sessions, including how to establish new ones, how to re-establish them, how to maintain them, and how to close them.
+This includes how to establish new sessions, how to re-establish them, how to maintain them, and how to close them.

+[53/WAKU2-X3DH](/spec/53) specifies the Waku `X3DH` protocol for end-to-end encryption.
+Once two peers complete an X3DH handshake, they SHOULD establish an X3DH session.

 # Session Establishment